-Figure 2 shows the reflectivity and the group delay dispersion as functions of the wavelength.
-The reflectivity is high over some optical bandwidth, which depends on the refractive index contrast of the materials used and on the number of layer pairs.
+Figure 2 shows the reflectance and the group delay dispersion as functions of the wavelength.
+The reflectance is high over some optical bandwidth, which depends on the refractive index contrast of the materials used and on the number of layer pairs.
 The dispersion is calculated from the second derivative of the reflection phase with respect to the optical frequency.
 It is small near the center of the reflection band, but grows rapidly near the edges.

 Figure 3 shows with a color scale how the optical field penetrates into the mirror.
 It can be seen that there is little field penetration well within the reflection band.

 Types of Bragg Mirrors

-Bragg mirrors can be fabricated with different technologies:
+Bragg mirrors for applications in optics can be fabricated with different technologies:

 - Dielectric mirrors based on thin-film coating technology, fabricated for example with electron beam evaporation or with ion beam sputtering, are used as laser mirrors in solid-state bulk lasers.
 The mirror structure then consists of amorphous materials.

 - Fiber Bragg gratings, including long-period fiber gratings, are often used in fiber lasers and other fiber devices.
 They can be fabricated by irradiating a fiber with spatially patterned ultraviolet light.
 Similarly, volume Bragg gratings can be made in photosensitive bulk glass.

 - Semiconductor Bragg mirrors can be produced with lithographic methods.
 They are used, for example, in surface-emitting semiconductor lasers and in semiconductor saturable absorber mirrors, but also as separate optical components (→ crystalline mirrors).

 - There are various types of Bragg reflectors used in other waveguides, based on, e.g., corrugated waveguide structures which can be fabricated via lithography.
 Such kind of gratings are used in some distributed Bragg reflector or distributed feedback laser diodes.

 There are other multilayer mirror designs which deviate from the simple quarter-wave design.
-They generally have a lower reflectivity for the same number of layers, but can be optimized e.g. as dichroic mirrors or as dispersive chirped mirrors for dispersion compensation.
+They generally have a lower reflectance for the same number of layers, but can be optimized e.g. as dichroic mirrors or as dispersive chirped mirrors for dispersion compensation.